 s which are not components (e.g., a module which imports all specific material modules that you need), put them in src/app/shared-modules

 .
-Keep in mind that having large shared modules is usually unwanted because it makes dependency management hard in the case where shared modules import many other modules.
+Keep in mind that having large shared modules is usually unwanted because it makes dependency management hard in the case where shared modules import many other modules, avoid it if possible.

 Custom types